A Caesarean section is the delivery of a baby through a surgical incision in the abdomen and uterus.

 In this article, we shall look at the classification of Caesarean sections, its indications, and an outline of the operative procedure.

-Caesarean sections can be classified as either ‘elective’ (planned) or ‘emergency’.
+A Caesarean section can be classified as either ‘elective’ (planned) or ‘emergency’.

 Emergency Caesarean sections can then be subclassified into three categories, based on their urgency.
 This is to ensure that babies are delivered in a timely manner in accordance to their or their mother’s needs.